Professional Development in Montessori Arts Education | Video Trainings

 Understanding the importance of integrating a visual art curriculum into the classroom is crucial in today’s educational landscape, especially with the emphasis on STEAM programming.
 The “A” in STEAM signifies arts, showcasing the increasing recognition of arts within this educational movement across all grade levels.
 This approach, combining science, technology, engineering, arts, and mathematics through project-based learning, not only prepares children for future jobs but also nurtures their creative problem-solving skills.

 In the realm of Montessori training, visual arts have historically been underrepresented in certification programs.
-Recognizing this gap, my company, Nature of Art®, has been actively involved in bridging this divide by highlighting the synergy between visual arts and Montessori teachings.
-Through years of research and presentations, I’ve developed methods to assist Montessori guides in aligning art curricula with the Great lessons and meeting art standards effectively.
+Recognizing this gap, my company, Nature of Art®, has been actively bridging this divide by teaching visual arts with Montessori curriculum.
+Through years of research and presentations, I’ve developed methods to assist Montessori guide.
+That aligns with the Great lessons, plus meeting art standards effectively.

-To excel in teaching art, it is essential to grasp the fundamentals of art literacy and the sensory systems of children.
-This knowledge sets the foundation for exploring various art teaching models like process-based, choice-based, or guided lessons, all of which play a vital role in delivering effective art instruction.
-Acquainting oneself with diverse art mediums and projects further enhances the teaching experience by providing a hands-on approach to creativity.
+To excel in teaching visual art, it is essential to grasp the fundamentals of art literacy and the sensory systems of of a child.
+This knowledge sets the foundation for exploring various art teaching models.
+Like process-based, choice-based, or guided lessons, all of which play a vital role in delivering effective art instruction.

 • Foundations of art literacy